lsst/dp0-3_lsst_io/tutorials-dp0-3/index.rst

 Notebook tutorials
 ==================

+After logging in to the Notebook Aspect of the RSP, click on the "Tutorials" menu item and select the desired tutorial notebook from the drop-down list.
+A writeable version of the file will automatically open and be saved in the ``/notebooks/tutorials/`` folder.
+Spanish-language Jupyter Notebook tutorials have filenames ending in "ES.ipynb".

-All Jupyter Notebook tutorials are kept in the `tutorial-notebooks repository <https://github.com/rubin-dp0/tutorial-notebooks>`_ of the ``rubin-dp0`` GitHub Organization.
+Jupyter Notebook tutorials are kept in the `tutorial-notebooks repository <https://github.com/lsst/tutorial-notebooks>`_.

-The contents of the ``prod`` branch of that repository are made available (and automatically updated) in the folder ``notebooks/tutorial-notebooks`` which appears in all users' home directories.

-**List of Notebook tutorials:**
-See the repository's `README file <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/README.md>`_ for the most up-to-date list of available tutorials with descriptions.
+See that repo's `readme <https://github.com/lsst/tutorial-notebooks/blob/main/README.md>`_ file for details.
+Find further instructions and FAQ in the `Notebook Aspect user guide <https://rsp.lsst.io/guides/notebooks/index.html>`_.

 **Tutorial notebooks rendered in html:**
 Note that the overlapping columns in printed tables is a known issue.